jmjos/jmjos.github.io/index.markdown

 title: " "
 ---

-# We remove the adotion barrier for sustainable AI comupting.
+# We remove the adoption barrier for sustainable AI comupting.

 RooflineAI provides a versatile Software Development Kit for AI computing on device.
 We revolutionize the deployment for AI models to edge chips, making a seamless transition to power-efficient systems possible.